kostasada7/Community-Detection-in-Historical-Graphs/README.md

 # Community-Detection-in-Historical-Graphs
 This repository provides a community detection framework tailored for temporal graphs.
 We introduce two algorithms designed for temporal networks:

-t-iWCC: an interval-based version of the incremental distributed WCC algorithm.
+t-iWCC: an interval-based version of the distributed WCC algorithm.

 t-wWCC: a weighted-edge adaptation of the same method.